Vanshika11112/Food-Delivery-App/README.md

 <h1>Foodi- A Restaurant Management App</h1>
 <b>
-  Foodi is a cutting-edge restaurant management app designed to enhance the dining experience for both customers and restaurant owners.
+  <p>Foodi is a cutting-edge restaurant
+management app designed to enhance the dining experience for both customers and restaurant owners.
 With